Thyroid: The Body’s Furnace

 The thyroid is a comprehensive part of our health.
 Treating it requires healthcare professionals who can look at the whole picture, not just the isolated symptoms.
 It’s time for Jennifer to search for answers.

 The Thyroid: The Body’s Furnace

 In general, our body’s cells increase their rate of activity with an increase in available thyroid hormones.
-These hormones regulate aspects of our metabolism such as how many calories we burn, how much we weigh, and how warm we feel.
+These hormones regulate aspects of our metabolism, such as how many calories we burn, how much we weigh, and how warm we feel.
 They influence the heart, which pumps harder and faster with increased thyroid hormones.
 As the most potent and active thyroid hormone, T3 affects every single function in the human body.
-It affects the brain’s cognitive function, mood, concentration, memory, attention span and emotions.
-Additionally, T3 has a direct impact on a woman’s ability to conceive and carry a fetus to term.
+It affects the brain’s cognitive function, mood, concentration, memory, attention span, and emotions.
+And T3 has a direct impact on a woman’s ability to conceive and carry a fetus to term.
 Perhaps Jennifer’s inability to conceive could be a result of insufficient or ineffective T3.

 The Thyroid Continuum

 Like a furnace, the thyroid functions on a continuum.
 When the thyroid is underperforming, the furnace cannot utilize available nutrients and convert them into useful energy.
 When the thyroid is overperforming, the furnace is producing too much energy.
 In this article, we will discuss the two opposite ends of the continuum — hypothyroidism and hyperthyroidism.

 There are four main causes of thyroid dysfunction:

 - Over- or under-production of thyroid stimulating hormones (TSH) from the pituitary gland

 - Over- or under-production of thyroid hormones (T4, T3) from the thyroid gland